DataDog/integrations-core/kong/README.md

 ## Datadog Plugin

-You can also use Kong's [Datadog Plugin][15] to send API, connection, and database metrics to Datadog with the Datadog Agent and [DogStatsD][16].
+You can also use Kong's [Datadog Plugin][15] to send API, connection, and database metrics to Datadog through the Datadog Agent using [DogStatsD][16].
 Read the [Monitor Kong with the Datadog integration][11] blog post for more information.

 ## Troubleshooting